 The Try2Check Takedown: What You Need To Know

 On May 3rd, 2023, US Secret Service and DOJ shut down Try2Check, a website that offered card testing services on the dark web.
 Many of the largest sites that sell stolen card information (commonly known as card dump sites) offered the option to run cards through Try2Check at the time of purchase to show the stolen cards worked.
-One of the common forms of testing used involved transactions with merchant names filled with seemingly random letters, sometimes called keyboard smash or alphabet soup.
+A common form of testing involved transactions with merchant names consisting of seemingly random letters, sometimes called keyboard smashing or alphabet soup.
 With the seizure of this site, these specific card checks are no longer happening.

-Rippleshot completed analysis using our consortium of over 4,500 banks and credit unions.
+Rippleshot conducted an analysis using our consortium of over 5,000 banks and credit unions.
 We found keyboard smash and alphabet soup testing patterns occurred on thousands of transactions daily in late April.
 That activity stopped completely on May 5th and has continued to be dark.

 The lack of immediate verification by a third party system most likely will lead to mistrust of card dump sites.
-There are short term benefits, as well as potential consequences that FIs should understand.
-If an FI or their processor were already monitoring these testing patterns, those systems have effectively stopped working.
+Financial institutions (FI) must understand both the short-term benefits and potential consequences of this situation.
+If an FI or their processor already monitored these testing patterns, those systems have effectively stopped working.
 This had been an effective indicator that a particular BIN was being sold and a way to identify the cards that had been tested.
-It was one of the few instances where a card could be identified and closed just before fraud occurs.
+It was one of the few instances where a card could be identified and closed just before fraud occurred.

-FIs and processors that had incorporated those testing patterns into their processes will need to put more emphasis on mitigating fraud transactions.
-Detecting and mitigating known fraud merchants can help with that goal, ideally incorporating information from sources outside of the financial institution’s cardbase.
-Rippleshot Rules Assist is designed to provide financial institutions with high risk merchants from our consortium allowing fraud analysts to take action on those merchants before fraudulent transactions occur on their cardholders.
+FIs and processors that have incorporated those testing patterns into their processes will need to place additional emphasis on mitigating fraud transactions.
+Detecting and mitigating known fraud merchants can help with that goal, ideally incorporating information from sources outside of the financial institution’s card base.

-In the past few years, law enforcement has had a number of notable successes in shutting down sites relating to selling stolen card information.
-Multiple card dump sites were seized in early 2022, a major reseller of account credentials was seized in April of 2023, and now Try2Check has been seized.
-It appears that US agencies are making a serious effort to shut down these dark web resellers.
-With enough of a disruption in the card dump market, that leaves the groups that harvest the card data in an interesting situation.
+In the past few years, federal law enforcement agencies have attempted to shut down websites that sell stolen card information.
+Multiple card dump sites were seized in early 2022 and a major reseller of account credentials was seized in April of 2023.
+It appears that U.S. law enforcement agencies are making a serious effort to shut down these dark web resellers.
+With disruption in the card dump market, this leaves the groups that harvest the stolen card data in a precarious situation.
+We will continue to monitor this ever-changing environment and keep you posted.

 Conclusion

 The shutdown of Try2Check is a significant development in the ongoing battle against websites that aid in the selling of card information.
 The fact that keyboard smash/alphabet soup type testing has effectively ceased is a startling development.
 Until the card dump sites can find a replacement, fraudsters may start increasing their own testing which will make CPP analysis increasingly more valuable.
-Organizations that had built monitoring and rules strategy around those types of tests will need to re-evaluate them in this new environment.
+Organizations that have built monitoring and rules strategy around these types of tests should re-evaluate them in this new environment.

 About Rippleshot and Rules Assist